meitiandouzai/STAT-628-Model3/README.md

 - **model-cancelled-reg-lgb.ipynb** & **model_py_cancelled_randomforest.ipynb**:
   - To predict flight cancellations, train logistic regression, LightGBM, and random forest models.
 For each model, we test whether to use SMOTE oversampling and whether to apply one-hot encoding.
 - **model-cancelled-delay-*.ipynb** :
   - To predict flight arrival delay, train regression, LightGBM, random forest and neural network models.
+- **finaldelaymodel.ipynb** :
+  - The final model to predict flight arrival delay and interpret of the model.

 ### 2. Data